mintyjazz/sep-ctf/Unix/challenge3/README.md

 	ex: chown test /home/root
 5.  viewing flag5 tells us 172.16.88.87 is listening on 4321.  use nc to connect to ubuntu2, receive ssh creds
 	ex: nc 172.16.88.87 4321
-	***note: this only works once!  the port is bound will refuse additional connections
+	***note: this only works once!  the port will refuse additional connections until the container is restarted
 6.  ssh to ubuntu2 and look for flag6.
 It is hidden file in /tmp
 	ex: ls -R / 2>/dev/null | grep *flag
 	    ls -R / 2>/dev/null | grep .*
-7.  flag2 has credentials and mentions another box - nmap the subnet
+7.  flag6 has credentials and mentions another box - nmap the subnet
 	ex: nmap 172.16.88.0/24
 8.  ssh to 172.16.88.99 and look for flag7.
 Hint points towards finding a useful script (located in /usr/bin)
 	ex: ls /usr/bin